Elkhart, Indiana: Airports

 Elkhart Municipal Airport (EKM) is located on the city's northwest side.
 No commercial flights are offered, but two charter flight services operate out of the airport.
 South Bend International Airport (SBN) is the closest airport with commercial airline service.

 The Mishawaka Pilots Club Airport (3C1) is just outside the southwest edge of the city of Elkhart.
 Mishawaka Pilots Club Airport is a privately owned, public-use facility.

 Interurban Trolley

 Elkhart is a central hub for the Interurban Trolley regional public bus service, which stops at various destinations throughout the city and connects it to neighboring Goshen, Osceola, Dunlap and Mishawaka.
 It was originally known as the BUS system.
 The system's name is derived from its use of vintage-trolley-style buses that run between several different cities and towns, evoking the interurban train networks that were common in the United States during the first half of the 20th century.
 The Interurban Trolley operates each day, except Sundays or major holidays.

-Connections to other transit systems

 Bittersweet/Mishawaka Route links up with TRANSPO's Route 9 in Mishawaka, which in turn connects riders to downtown South Bend and the South Shore Station, TRANSPO's transit hub.
 North Pointe Route stops at Elkhart's Greyhound station.
 Elkhart-Goshen and Concord route both stop near the Elkhart Train Station.